coffee2code/linkify-text/readme.txt

 * Text linkification can be enabled for comments (it isn't by default)
 * Text linkification can be made case sensitive (it isn't by default)
 * Text linkification can be limited to doing only one linkification per term, per post (by default, all occurrences of a term are linkified)
+* Text linkification links can be set to open in a new window (it isn't by default)

 You can also link multiple terms to the same link and only define that link once in the settings via use of a special link syntax.

+A number of filters exist to programmatically customize the behavior of the plugin, all of which are documented.

 Links: [Plugin Homepage](http://coffee2code.com/wp-plugins/linkify-text/) | [Plugin Directory Page](https://wordpress.org/plugins/linkify-text/) | [GitHub](https://github.com/coffe2code/linkify-text/) | [Author Homepage](http://coffee2code.com)